 - Refrigerate until the mixture hardens.

-- Scoop out mini balls and shape quickly.
+- Scoop out mini balls and shape them quickly.

 - Roll the truffles in cocoa powder

-- transfer them to plate coated with cocoa powder.
+- Transfer them to a plate coated with cocoa powder.

 - Store in the refrigerator.